-Dancing on Ice (guest judge and participant)
+Dancing on Ice (participant)

 Former newspaper journalist who joined the BBC in the late 1960s and worked her way up from regional reports to becoming the BBC's first regular female newsreader, presenting the 9 O'clock News and other news programmes.
 She made an impression with her "Let's Face The Music and Dance" routine in the 1976 Morecambe & Wise Christmas Special, which led to her later role as host of Come Dancing.
 She went on to host The Antiques Roadshow and Top Gear before becoming part of TV-am's ill-fated inaugural Famous Five line-up, after which she returned to the BBC and landed right back on her feet with Masterteam.
 She also hosted a weekly show, Live with Angela Rippon, on the now defunct ITV News Channel.